 Data investigation

-Wegovy vs Ozempic vs Zepbound vs Mounjaro: The GLP-1 Brand Name Cheat Sheet
+Wegovy vs Ozempic vs Zepbound vs Mounjaro: Side-by-Side Comparison & Brand Cheat Sheet (2026)

 The GLP-1 market in 2026 is a brand-name mess.
 Six products share three active ingredients between two manufacturers, and the brand names give no hint about which is which.
 Patients consistently search for “is Zepbound the same as Mounjaro” (yes), “is Wegovy the same as Ozempic” (almost), and “is Zepbound a semaglutide” (no — it's tirzepatide) at a combined ~5,800 monthly searches.
 This cheat sheet untangles all of it in one place, with the FDA indications and dosing pulled directly from each product's prescribing information.